JoeyRussoniello/rust-autograder-setup/README.md

 - `on: [repository_dispatch]` — this lets instructors trigger grading from the classroom UI or a manual dispatch without running on every push.

-If you run autograder-setup build `--grade-on-push`, the preamble will include:
+Running `autograder-setup build --grade-on-push`, the trigger will change to :

 - `on: [repository_dispatch, push]` — the workflow will also run on every push to the repository (all branches).